We educate Missourians and prepare them for the workforce.

 Correctional libraries support the department’s mission by providing educational, informational, literary and legal materials for offenders.
 Our library services create a positive environment and encourage life-long library use.
 Correctional libraries foster the well-being and positive adjustment of offenders.
 Each library houses a general public library collection and provides access to legal materials.

-The Department of Corrections has partnerships with colleges and universities including Washington University, St. Louis University, Rockhurst University and State Technical College of Missouri.
-Through these partnerships, offenders and staff have the opportunity to take college courses and earn credits toward a degree.
+The Department of Corrections has partnerships with colleges and universities including Washington University, St. Louis University, Rockhurst University, State Technical College of Missouri, Hannibal-LaGrange University and Ashland University.
+Through these partnerships, offenders and staff have the opportunity to take college courses and earn credits toward degrees, even completing associate's degree and bachelor's degree programs while incarcerated.